aurelienmerz/SaucyWavesMidiSynth/README.md

 ## Installation
 1. Download repository on your machine
 2. Open the **SaucyWavesSynth.jucer** file from within the downloaded repository in Projucer desktop app if not by default
 3. In the Projucer, add the Maximilian lib folder to the source folder under the *File Explorer* section.
-Then add the Maximilian lib path on your machine inside the **"Header Search Paths"** textbox under the *Exporters/Debug* section
+You do not need all the files but make sure you delete the **maxiSynths.cpp** and the **maxiSynths.h** because they will cause errors.
+Then add the Maximilian lib path on your machine inside the **"Header Search Paths"** textbox under the *Exporters/Debug* section.
+An important step within the Projucer
 4. Click the save button next to the **"Selected exporter"** menu and XCode will open automatically
 5. Once XCode is open, go to **Scheme** section under the *Product* menu and click on **"Edit Scheme..."**.
 Under the *Info* tab, click on the Executable list and click on **"Other..."**.
 Then select the **AudioPluginHost.app** from the downloaded repository.
 Click close after that.
 It is an important step for doing the plug-in development.